The Bankrate promise

 The business version of the Reserve card, the Delta SkyMiles® Reserve Business American Express Card, has the same $550 annual fee, but rewards more targeted to business travelers.

 You’ll earn 3X miles on Delta purchases and 1X miles on all other purchases, boosted to 1.5X miles on purchases for the rest of the year after spending $150,000 in one calendar year.
-And through March 29, 2023, you can get 100,000 bonus miles after spending $6,000 within the first three months of account opening.
+And you can earn 70,000 bonus miles after spending $5,000 within the first three months of account opening.

 You can also get MQM status boost after meeting a spending threshold annually, an annual domestic round-trip companion certificate, complimentary upgrades, priority boarding, first checked bag free, travel protections and more.